 Dominican Republic: Building a Sustainable World™

-- Tour the diverse city of Santo Domingo
+- Tour the capital city of Santo Domingo

-Led by Dr. David Addison, Ph.D Global Sustainability, this program will immerse you in humanitarian work for underserved communities.
+Pull on your work gloves—this program will immerse you in hands-on, humanitarian projects for underserved communities.
 Beyond its resorts, endless beaches and reputation as a Caribbean vacation island, the Dominican Republic is truly complex.
-Living on the country’s southern coast, a pristine and untouched region far off the tourist track, you’ll be introduced to grassroots leaders who are making great progress on sustainable solutions to combat social and environmental issues.
-Complete a Capstone project guided by your program staff, where you’ll design an action plan to empower change in underserved Dominican communities.
+Living on the country’s northern coast, a pristine and untouched region far off the tourist track, you’ll be participate in sustainable solutions to combat social and environmental issues.

 Your Adventure is Just Around the Corner!

 Beyond its beach resorts lies a very different Dominican Republic—still beautiful, but full of need.
 Much of the DR isn’t developed sufficiently, revealing gaps where volunteers are needed to accelerate initiatives for bettering life in underserved neighborhoods.
 Construct a start-to-finish project to promote sanitation and improve conditions for those in the community.
 You may also tackle other ongoing projects, such as ensuring families have access to a clean water supply and safe cooking methods or planting trees for reforestation.

 Through your service work and nightly seminars, you’ll learn about how communities come together to take collective action against shared issues such as poverty and climate change.
 We’ll discuss how health and community development are related, and how to implement solutions for lasting success.
 Visit a bustling market town on the border of Haiti, where you’ll learn about lingering intercultural issues as well as experience daily life on a border between nations.
 Be a part of the vibrant Dominican culture through traditional afro-Caribbean music and dance and local dishes.